 One option to reduce the amount of nitrogen in the water is to create water quality standards for nitrate.
-In 2010, a Minnesota statute was passed that requires the MPCA to create numeric standards for nitrate (2010 Session Laws, Chapter 361, Article 2, Section 4, Subdivision 1).
+In 2010, a Minnesota law was passed giving the MPCA funding to continue rulemaking to establish water quality standards for nitrate (2010 Session Laws, Chapter 361, Article 2, Section 4, Subdivision 1).
 The MPCA has started the administrative rule making process to update rule 7050 and create nitrate limits, as well as refine limits for ammonia (MPCA, 2022d).
 The first proposed standard was 17 mg/L-N, but this proposal was not promulgated because it would have had minimal impact on nitrate reduction.
 The MPCA is continuing its efforts to decide on a science-based limit that will improve the waters of the state.
 When it is decided, this water quality standard could have an impact on Met Council wastewater treatment processes and technology.
 It may also affect how the Met Council interacts with agricultural producers from a water quality perspective.
-The concepts of pollution trading, upland source reduction, and best management practices might be reinvigorated with the codification of nitrate standards, with the end goal of improving the quality of the metro area's waters.
+The concepts of pollution trading, upland source reduction, and best management practices might be reinvigorated with the codification of nitrate standards, with the end goal of improving the quality of the metro region's waters.